StewMacLean/Bonjour/README.md

 			on: MCMergeOrLoadWarning
 			do: [: warning | warning load].

-It should bring up a browser with the openApp method for the library interface selected (as shown above).
+It will bring up a browser with the openApp method for the library interface selected.

 Configure the service types to browse in the openApp method.
-For testing, it is best to browse for only one service type.
+For testing, it is best to browse for only one service type as there is quite alot of tracing output generated.

 Then click the script icon to open the app.

 ### Troubleshooting